 Teaching Inference Through Storyboarding

-Creating illustrations for a text can assist children in developing their inference skills.
-I love to use storyboards for this reason; the comic-book styling appeals to a variety of age levels and adds a an element of fun.
+Because illustrations play a valuable role in the development of reading skills, and because most kids are used to using them in such a way, we can use illustration to help our children develop social inference skills.
+I use storyboards for this reason; the comic-book styling appeals to a variety of age levels and adds an element of fun.

-- Decide what part of the plot will appear in each section.
+Each of these sections is a panel designed to illustrate one portion of the plot.
 It is usually best to proceed chronologically, beginning with the first event in the top left and ending with the bottom right.

-- Once the illustrations are complete, write for a few minutes (or, for younger readers, discuss for a few minutes) about why those particular moments stood out to you and what your illustrations reveal about the text beyond the words on the page.
+Once the illustrations are complete, talk about why those particular moments stood out.
+What, if anything, do they reveal about the story beyond the words on the page?

-- Ask your child what inferences she made in reading the text, and why she made those judgments.
+Ask your child what conclusions she made about the story, and why she made those judgments.
+Ask questions like:

-Once a reader has done a storyboard or two, she’ll begin to see the internal connections made between the words on the page and the things left unsaid.
-Grab a favorite book and give it a try, then let me know how it turns out!
+Once a reader has done a storyboard or two, he’ll begin to see the internal connections made between the words on the page and the things left unsaid.